 Cybersecurity innovations for the insurance industry…

 As the future of insurance technology continues to evolve, so will cybersecurity aspects.
-Some of the most popular innovations to protect your company’s data are:
+Some of the most popular software applications developed by insurance innovators to protect your company’s data are:

 - Anomaly detection software